Southern Thailand insurgency: Official reactions

 The government at first blamed the attacks on "bandits", and many outside observers believe that local clan, commercial or criminal rivalries played a role in the violence.

 In 2002, Thaksin stated, "There's no separatism, no ideological terrorists, just common bandits."
 By 2004, however, he had reversed his position and had come to regard the insurgency as a local front in the global war on terrorism.
 Martial law was instituted in Pattani, Yala, and Narathiwat in January 2004.

 Since the 2006 military coup, the Thai government has taken a more conciliatory approach to the insurgency, avoiding the excessive use of force that typified Thaksin's time in office, and opened negotiations with known separatist groups.
 Violence, however, has escalated.
 This likely backs the assertion that there are several groups involved in the violence, few of whom have been placated by the government's change of strategy.

 On 3 June 2011, Army Chief Prayut Chan-o-cha stated that the insurgency is orchestrated from abroad and funded via drug and oil smuggling.

 Islam

 Although Thailand's southern violence is mostly ethnic-based, anonymous leaflets issued by militant groups often contain jihadist language.
 Many young militants received training and indoctrination from Islamic teachers, some of which took place within Islamic educational institutions.
 Many see the southern Thai violence as a form of Islamist militancy and Islamic separatism, testifying to the strength of Malay Muslim beliefs and the determination of local people to resist the (Buddhist) Thai state on religious grounds.

 Recently, a religious factor has been brought to discussion due to the rise of the Islamist movement, especially the Salafi movement, which aimed to liberate the Muslim-dominated Malay regions from Thailand.
+Since 2022, groups with links to the Islamic State have also begun to operate in the area, and they have demonstrated support for various jihadist attacks, unveiling a newly accelerating trend of the local insurgency being increasingly turning transnational jihadism.